Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 Worldwide secret hotels: Hotwire

-It also flogs mystery rooms in cities such as London, Oxford, Edinburgh, Manchester, across Europe and worldwide.
+It also flogs mystery rooms in UK cities such as London, Oxford, Edinburgh, Manchester, as well as across Europe and worldwide.
 The hotels aren't as top-secret as they first appear.
 You can cheat by matching Hotwire's secret hotels to its non-secret rooms.

 Read the step-by-step Hotwire system